+The Rawlins RMP was approved and record of decision signed in December 2008.
 The RMP provides direction for the management of 3.5 million acres of BLM-administered public land and 4.5 million acres of BLM-administered federal mineral estate in Albany, Carbon, Laramie, and Sweetwater counties in southwestern Wyoming.

 The RMP establishes guidance, objectives, policies and management actions for public lands administered by the Rawlins Field Office.
 The plan is comprehensive and resolves or addresses a wide variety of issues, including but not limited to: